Prom Etiquette Guide: How to Buy the Right Corsage

 yellow-rose-corsage-2 2

-There are many options when it comes to a corsage -- you can buy a premade corsage, work with a florist to order a custom design, or even go in a totally different direction and order a silk or artificial corsage.
-There is no correct selection and each one has its one benefits, its just selecting which is the best for YOU or your date!
+There are many options when it comes to a corsage — you can buy a premade corsage, work with a florist to order a custom design, or even go in a totally different direction and order a silk or artificial corsage.
+There is no one correct selection, and each one has its one benefits: Just pick the best one for you or your date!

 The sky is truly the limit when it comes to selecting the flowers for your design.
 Do your research and come to the florist with ideas and they can help steer you in the right direction.
 Bold and bright colors are very in right now for corsages, as they complement the positive vibe and energy of prom night.
 Statement pieces that make use of a variety of textures and details are all the rage right now.

 The most important thing to consider when purchasing a corsage is what your date is wearing.
 A corsage (and a boutonniere) should match and complement your date's attire.
 So even if you're going with a pre-made design, be sure the flower and ribbon colors match or complement your date's outfit.
-The last thing you want is to present your date with a corsage that clashes terribly with his or her outfit.
-There are many ways to avoid this -- ask your date for a swatch of fabric from the dress or a photo of the gown to share with the florist (you'll need it anyway if you're planning to match your attire).
+The last thing you want is to present your date with a corsage that clashes terribly with their outfit.
+There are many ways to avoid this — ask your date for a swatch of fabric from their dress or a photo of it to share with the florist (you'll need it anyway if you're planning to match your attire).
 Or if you don't mind the corsage not being a surprise, you can even bring your date with you to the flower shop to choose the proper ribbon and flower colors.

-If you're deciding between a wrist or a shoulder corsage, consider your date's dress -- shoulder corsages can be very heavy, so if they're wearing a strapless gown, it's best you opt for a wrist corsage.
+If you're deciding between a wrist or a shoulder corsage, consider your date's dress — shoulder corsages can be very heavy, so if they're wearing a strapless gown, it's best to opt for a wrist corsage.
 Otherwise, you may have nowhere to pin it!
 In general, wrist corsages are more popular nowadays anyway, but you can always ask your date what she prefers.

 Besides the color of the gown, feel free to ask your date about her likes and dislikes before finalizing your choices.
 Be sure you're not buying her a corsage featuring blooms she hates.
-Most importantly, find out if there's any flowers or plants that your date is allergic to and tell your florist.
+Most importantly, find out if there are any flowers or plants that your date is allergic to so you can tell your florist.
 The last thing you want is your date to have itchy eyes or be sneezing all night because of your corsage.

 When to Buy a Corsage